 Credit cards are not tools to utilize when you don’t have the money in the bank to pay them off immediately.
 When you swipe knowing you don’t have the money to cover your new expense, you can put yourself and your budget into financial strain.

 If you have the cash in the bank and turn around to pay off the credit card before interest accumulates, find a credit card that hosts benefits you can utilize.
-For instance, finding a card that rewards members with cash reward points, then you can budget those points to use for larger purchases — such as Christmas shopping, vacations, and any other larger transactions.
+For instance, finding a card that rewards members with cash reward points, then you can budget those points to use for larger purchases — such as Christmas shopping, family vacations, and any other larger transactions.

 When is a credit card the safer option?